An exclusive offer—just for YOU! 🎉

 The “All About My Friend” activity can easily be turned into a friend flipbook.
 After working on their final drafts celebrating a favorite friend, you can transition into arts and crafts time as students design and decorate their own books!

-GOOD NEWS!!
-I grouped the three resources mentioned above into one download.
-Leave me your email below and I’ll send them right to your inbox! 🙂
+I grouped the three resources mentioned in this post into one download.
+Sign up below and I’ll send them right to your inbox!

 Share it: